 As we always like to remind investors, a more reliable investment strategy for capturing the returns of global markets is to buy, hold and rebalance a globally diversified portfolio of index funds.

 Below are the individual alpha charts for the existing Invesco actively managed mutual funds that have five years or more of a track record.
+Past performance is not indicative of future results.
+The conclusions drawn in this analysis are based on historical data and may not apply to all actively managed funds or strategies.

 Here is a calculator to determine the t-stat.
 Don't trust an alpha or average return without one.